 In August 2023, we implemented a reduction in force affecting 22 employees, or 70% of our workforce, or the Workforce Reduction.
 The decision was based on cost-reduction initiatives intended to reduce operating expenses.
-We currently estimate that we will incur charges of approximately \$2.0 to \$2.5 million in connection with the Workforce Reduction, primarily consisting of severance payments, employee benefits and related costs.
-The Workforce Reduction and other cost savings actions being implemented are expected to extend our cash runway into the second quarter of 2024.
-In connection with the Workforce Reduction, we are winding down our commercial readiness efforts for avasopasem and reducing headcount across several departments.
-We are concurrently evaluating strategic alternatives, including partnering, for the continued development of avasopasem and rucosopasem.
+We incurred a \$2.3 million charge in connection with the Workforce Reduction in the third quarter of 2023, primarily consisting of severance payments, employee benefits and related costs.
+In connection with the Workforce Reduction, we wound down our commercial readiness efforts for avasopasem and reduced headcount across several departments.
+We are concurrently evaluating strategic alternatives with the goal of maximizing value for our shareholders.
+Such alternatives may include a merger, sale, divestiture of assets, licensing, or other strategic transaction.

 The Workforce Reduction may result in unintended consequences and costs, such as the loss of institutional knowledge and expertise, attrition beyond the intended number of employees, decreased morale among our remaining employees, and the risk that we may not achieve the anticipated benefits of the Workforce Reduction.
 In addition, while positions have been eliminated certain functions necessary to our operations remain, and we may be unsuccessful in distributing the duties and obligations of departed employees among our remaining employees.
 We may also be unsuccessful in negotiating any desired strategic alternative or partnership relating to such functions on a timely basis, on acceptable terms, or at all.
 The Workforce Reduction could also make it difficult for us to pursue, or prevent us from pursuing, new opportunities and initiatives due to insufficient personnel, or require us to incur additional and unanticipated costs to hire new personnel to pursue such opportunities or initiatives.
-If we are unable to realize the anticipated benefits from the Workforce Reduction, or if we experience significant adverse consequences from the reduction in force, our business, financial condition, and results of operations may be materially adversely affected.
+Further, inflationary pressure may increase our costs, including employee compensation costs, or result in employee attrition to the extent our compensation does not keep up with inflation, particularly if our competitors' compensation does.
+If we are unable to realize the anticipated benefits from the Workforce Reduction, if we experience significant adverse consequences from the reduction in force, or if we are otherwise unable to retain our employees, our business, financial condition, and results of operations may be materially adversely affected.